0xvadym/awesome-defi-product-management/README.md

 1. [DeFi Prime](https://defiprime.com/#defi_projects)
 2. [DeFi Pulse](https://defipulse.com/defi-list)
 3. [Everest](https://everest.link/category/0x95ea932f8950f11893e7ad77cc43a5c5e05296f2)

+## What to do if I have an idea, but no money and connections with VCs

 ## Getting a job
 1. [DeFi jobs](https://www.defi.jobs/) contains all the jobs available at DeFi companies